zhaoJoseph/Recipe-Vault/README.md

 # recipeFoodApp
-React Native App to create cooking recipes with an easy to follow UI
+React Native App to quickly create cooking recipes with an easy to follow UI.